tz70s/compute/README.md

-# Compute
+# flink-ex

-Collection of apps for demonstration.
+Collection of apps in Apache Flink.

-* streams: flink-based streaming apps.